 Someone has given Ruby a bowl of shredded cheese.
 She eats half, the remainder is all over the floor.
 I attempt to brush my teeth, but before I’m through painful gagging ensues.
 I make a mental note to floss later.
 Meanwhile the girls have followed me into the bathroom and begin peppering me with questions.
 I use a tiny screwdriver to unlock the door to Sadie’s room which has mysteriously gotten locked for the umpteenth time this week.
 I announce 5 Minutes to Bible Reading.

 8:45: Everyone is fed, dressed and has teeth brushed.
 Our homeschool day begins.

 We sit down to read the Bible first.
 This is probably my favorite time of day, and the kids really enjoy it too.
 Today we take turns reading Joshua 5-7.
 We discuss it afterwards.
 Then we spend a few minutes looking up some of the places mentioned on a detailed map of the Promised Land.
-The baby runs around the living room playing with her doll, rummaging through books and alternately sitting in my lap.
+The baby runs around the living room playing with her doll and alternates rummaging through books and sitting in my lap.

-When we’re done Caleb immediately starts on Math without assistance or prompting from me.
-He’s in the young Scholar phase for sure.
+When we’re done Caleb immediately starts on Math (without assistance or prompting from me, lovely phenomenon with older homeschoolers!).
+He’s in the “young scholar” phase for sure.
 I send Julien and Ilana to do their chores (Julien sweeps the dining/living room and Ilana sweeps and mops the kitchen) while I read two Bible stories to Sadie that correspond to the reading: one is about the fall of Jericho, the other about Achan’s thievery.
-She is distractable and squirrelly today.
+She is distractable and wiggly today.
 I point to words and have her read them.
 She gets the word right about 25% of the time.